Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ## Goal

-The goal of this proposal is to provide clarity on the purpose and structure of a MAP, how a MAP can be interacted with, and the required and optional components of a MAP.
+The goal of this proposal is to provide structure of a MAP, define the purpose of a MAP and how it can be interacted with, and the required and optional components of a MAP.

 ## Requirements